Australasian MARS – Multicentre Aspiration Risk Study

 Why do we need MARS?

 Pulmonary aspiration under anaesthesia is rare and in most cases the consequences are mild, but it remains an important cause of severe complications during anaesthesia.
-Studies to date have suggested that Sip Til Send is equally as safe as restrictive fasting with regard to aspiration [Andersson, Marsman, EUROFAST], but we need to study larger populations to be sure of these results.

 Study design